Gitoq/gitoq/README.md

 gitoq push
 ```

-After connecting the project we create an `env.gitoq.lock` file to track the project. you can
+After connecting the project we will create an `env.gitoq.lock` file to track the project. you can
-commit your `env.gitoq.lock` file safely to code.
+commit and push your `env.gitoq.lock` file safely to a version controller like git.

 ---